ECG Monitoring System Advantage

 The Kinetic™ ECG algorithm created by Monebo is a software program for processing electrocardiographic signal of any length and number of leads from 1 to 16 which guarantees high accuracy of the result.
 Our unique processing algorithm consists of three parts: Preprocessor, Core, and Report generator.

 The preprocessor provides pre-processing of the raw ECG signal including normalization and filtering.
 The core receives a filtered ECG signal as input.
 The main outputs are lists of detected beat and rhythm events.
 These lists are used to further form the output annotation of the algorithm.
-The Core of the algorithm itself also has a modular structure – Noise Analyzer, Beat Analyzer, QRS Type Analyzer, Average QRS Analyzer and Rhythms Analyzer (there will be a hyperlink to relevant pages on the site).
+The Core of the algorithm itself also has a modular structure – Noise Analyzer, Beat Analyzer, QRS Type Analyzer, Average QRS Analyzer and Rhythms Analyzer.

 To achieve high performance indicators, modern machine learning methods based on automatic optimization are implemented.
 The operating mode of the algorithm core depends on a set of internal several hundred parameters.
 These parameters allow analyzers to adapt to the characteristics of the input signal and ultimately effect performance.
 In the general case, teaching an algorithm, or optimization, is the selection of the optimal set of Core parameters that provides maximum performance.
 Thus, the ECG analysis software achieves the best performance since the ECG algorithm is subjected to learning to for the selection of the optimal values of the Core parameters.